 The Aerobus ticket is €3.60 for adults and €2 for children between 4 and 10 years old (these are online prices with a 10% discount).
 All tickets are valid for 24 hours with unlimited access to the Aerobus network.

-As most taxis accept cash only, if you plan to pay by debit or credit card, ask in advance, or look for the Visa stickers usually on the right rear window.
+If you plan to pay by debit or credit card, ask the taxi driver if payment by card is accepted, or look for the Visa stickers usually on the right rear window.

 By Private Transfer

 Instead of waiting in a long line for a taxi, you can use a reliable private transfer service, and avoid delays.
 Welcome is one such service available in Lisbon, and in many other cities, that you can easily book ahead online, often by paying as much as a regular taxi.

 An English-speaking driver picks you up (waiting for you at the airport or at your hotel) around the clock.
 Usually knowledgeable about Lisbon, if asked, the driver will offer you some useful tips about the city.